 When to go: The best time to visit the city of Shkodra is from April to October

 How to get there?
 Follow Tirana-Kamza-Fushe Kruja-Thumana-Lezha- Shkodra

 “Gjirokastra, in the Drinos river valley in southern Albania, features a series of outstanding two-story houses which were developed in the 17th century.
-The town also retains a bazaar, an 18th-century mosque and two churches of the same period,” UNESCO says on its description about the city.
+The town also retains a bazaar, an 18th-century mosque, and two churches of the same period,” UNESCO says in its description about the city.

 Gjirokastra by Edmond Prifti

 Yet, the castle is the most impressive building that a first-time visitor may see not only in Gjirokastra but in the entire country.
 It is also known as the city of Argjiro.
 She was the sister of the city lord.
 According to the legend, when the Ottoman troops surrounded the city, the princess together with her son jumped from the castle walls.
 This is a popular explanation of the city’s name.
 However, historians say that the name of Gjirokastra dates back to earlier centuries.
 Some linguists say that it is related to the typical gray color of the city.
 The castle had a military function.
 It was during the Middle Ages that the city expanded further the castle walls.